 Right, and assuming you have a majority of these key ingredients (as well as a passion for coffee, because, honestly who doesn’t?!), we’ll move into some barista tips for beginners.

 5 Simple Steps to Help You Become a Barista

 We’ve compiled a list of ten great tips to help you become the best barista you can be.

 Some of these may seem obvious, but they’re all important nonetheless.
 So, without further ado, here are our top ten tips for becoming a barista:

 Our master barista was once like you: corporate slave, earning a good chunk of change, and, well, miserable!

-She decided to ‘choose herself’ by leaving the commercial life behind and become a barista having had no prior experience except a geeky appreciation for roasting, grinding, and making a strong cup o’ joe!
+She decided to ‘choose herself’ by leaving the commercial life behind and starting a barista career having had no prior experience except a geeky appreciation for roasting, grinding, and making a strong cup o’ joe!

 But first, and all of us at CoffeeGrindGuru.com agree, you need to know what you’re getting yourself into, which means you need to get smart first.
 Here’s what to expect:

-This is just a taste of industry jargon and some of the barista terminology you will need to get smart on while you learn the basics.
+This is just a taste of industry jargon and some of the barista terminologies you will need to get smart on while you learn the basics.
 Quickly:

 This is not to say you can’t handle the hot, noisy, and frequently busy environment, but just be aware that a barista with no experience is just that: a barista with no experience.